elialanz/LA_Crimes/README.md

 ### 1. Project Overview

-This project analyses reported crime incidents in Los Angeles during **2020** to explore how crime patterns vary across **time, geographic locations, and crime types.**
+This project analyses reported crime incidents in Los Angeles **from 2020 to 2023** to explore how crime patterns vary across **time, geographic locations, and crime types.**
-Using official LAPD crime data, the analysis focuses on identifying temporal trends, spatial concentrations, and dominant crime characteristics within a single year, providing a detailed snapshot of crime dynamics during 2020.
+Using official LAPD crime data, the analysis focuses on identifying temporal trends, spatial concentrations, and dominant crime characteristics, providing a detailed snapshot of crime dynamics during three years.

 The project follows a structured data analytics workflow, including data profiling, cleaning, feature engineering, exploratory analysis, and visualisation.